josesiqueira1/indication-mapper/PRESENTATION.md

 This setup ensures separation of concerns, clean layering, and scalability, while also allowing LLM logic to evolve independently from the API layer.

-## Fetcher
+## Fetcher(Python)

 I tried to use the XML version of the label info, but as the request return a `.zip` I decided to move to scrapping from the HTML

-## Mapper
+## Mapper(Python)

 At first I tried using a propmt to specify de data structure, but after some tries I decided to move to using the [Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs?api-mode=responses), so I had to adjust the tests to further modify the implementation

-## gRPC Server
+## gRPC Server(Python)

-I've decided to use gRPC to establish a high-performance, language-agnostic communication channel between the Node.js backend and the Python service.
+I've decided to use gRPC to establish a high-performance communication channel between the Node.js backend and the Python service.
 This approach offers several advantages:

 - Type safety through `.proto` files, which define the request/response structure and prevent common serialization issues
 - Low latency communication, making it ideal for inter-service calls where speed is critical